 Ted Richards, Artist

 "Color is a physical phenomenon of light – wavelength, luminance, hue, saturation.
 But color is made meaningful only through individual perception.
 How a person perceives color in a painting is directly associated with the emotions provoked by the painting. . ."

 David Ross Leaman, Artist

-David has worked as a commercial artist the majority of his adult life.
-He has engaged in an ongoing lifetime study of art, art history, graphic design and related themes.
-Amongst many others his work is inspired by Sheeler, Signac, A. Wyeth, and Frank Lloyd Wright.
-He believes an artist never really finishes a work of art, he just gives up on it.
-You may view some of his work at Website: daveleaman.com
+I have worked as a commercial artist the majority of my adult life.
+I have engaged in an ongoing lifetime study of art, art history, graphic design and related themes.
+I hold a Bachelors Degree in Visual Communications, and studied at the Art Students League in NY.
+Among'st many others my work is inspired by Sheeler, Signac, A. Wyeth, Vermeer, Pissarro and Frank Lloyd Wright.
+Website: daveleaman.com